The Art & Science of Yoga Therapy with Joseph LePage

 • Yoga Therapy for depression and anxiety: Due to its prevalence in our current society, and the positive impact that Yoga Therapy can have on mental health, participants explore this area based on the course design and daily lesson plans for the week-long retreat, Yoga for Opening the Heart, a Yoga therapy program for depression and anxiety based on the chakra system.

-This 36-hour course will meet virtually on Tuesday from March 12 – May 28, 2024.
+This 36-hour course will meet virtually on Tuesday from May 5 – July 21, 2026.
 Class time is 8:30—11:30am MT each week.
 Students are expected to attend sessions live, but each session will be recorded and placed on our learning platform.
 Students are expected to listen to the recordings from any missed session before the next week’s session takes place.
 Each class will include lecture, practice, and discussion.

 Upon completion of this course students will: